Denmark14/lumi-calc/README.md

 - The Gen 8 update was done by Austin and Kris.
 - The Gen 9 update was done by Austin and Kris.
 - Some CSS styling was contributed by Zarel to match the Pokémon Showdown! theme.
+- Build and Romhack data automation was done by Denmark.

 Many other contributors have added features or contributed bug fixes, please see the [full list of contributors](https://github.com/smogon/damage-calc/graphs/contributors).